polymerdigital/website/_collections/_services/communication.md

 # Communication

-For any successful relationship to work communication has to be a top priority.
-When we work together we'll go out of our way to ensure everyone is on the same page at all times.
+<span class="leadin">For any successful relationship to work communication has to be a top priority.
+When we work together we'll go out of our way to ensure everyone is on the same page at all times.</span>

 ## Customer Service